 Darkfall follows the traditional MMORPG business model in that the game must be purchased (in practice, an account), plus a subscription.
-However, just like EVE Online, there are no additional expansions sold, with major updates to the game being marketed as free expansions (of which there have so far been 3).
+However, there are no additional expansions sold, with major updates to the game being marketed as free expansions (of which there are 3).

 Darkfall was shut down on 15th November 2012 to make way for its sequel, Darkfall Unholy Wars, which was released in April 2013.

 - Open PvP, with no concrete "safe zones".
 An alignment system holds players accountable to their racial alignment, which is enforced by NPC guard towers in racial NPC cities.
 New players are allowed several hours of invulnerability to PvP.

 - Sandbox-focused gameplay with only minor quest content.
 Players are always open to the risks of PvP although the game aims to foster an ecosystem which includes less PvP-oriented players.